Council Checks of the Commission under the European Semester

 (with Mark Hallerberg)

 The European Commission recommends evaluations of the economic plans of member states.
 The Council then provides final text.
-Previous research suggests that the Council selectively edits the Commission’s recommendations.
-Both large member states and those with euroskeptic populations are likely to have the Council weaken what the Commission writes about them.
-We examine the determinants of the Council’s editing of these texts after the introduction of the European Semester in the period 2011-2018.
-We also account for different varieties of euroskepticism as the literature has become more differentiated than before.
-Using metrics of textual changes based on automated and hand-coding, we find little evidence of a systematic relationship between euroskepticism and textual editing.
-We do however find evidence that member state’s voting power and euro status matters.
-Our findings are suggestive in that any political channel that euroskepticism played in driving textual editing is no longer operating under the European Semester.
+Previous research suggests that the Council selectively edits the Commission's recommendations.
+Both large member states and those with eurosceptic populations are likely to have the Council weaken what the Commission writes about them.
+We examine the determinants of the Council's editing of these texts after the introduction of the European Semester in the period 2011–18.
+We also account for different varieties of euroscepticism as the literature has become more differentiated.
+Using metrics of textual changes based on automated and hand-coding, we find little evidence of a systematic relationship between euroscepticism and textual editing.
+We do, however, find evidence that member state's voting power and euro status matters.
+Our findings suggest that eurosceptic no longer affects textual editing of such documents under the European Semester.